SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Today, the Ferry Building receives hundreds of ferry passengers from East Bay and Marin County daily.
 It's also full of gourmet shops, high-end restaurants, and some offices on its upper level.

-It's a fun place to grab some lunch, sample some local ice cream, or have dinner outdoors near the waterfront.
+It's a fun place to grab some lunch, sample some local ice cream, or have dinner outdoors on the waterfront with sweeping views of the Bay Bridge and the Embarcadero.

 >> Find out more about what there is to see and do in the Ferry Building

-The towering image of Mount Diablo is visible from afar, with its multiple peaks high in the mountain range.
-Mount Diablo State Park is one of the many wonders of this glorious slice of Northern California and is a must for visitors.
+The towering image of Mount Diablo is visible from afar, with its multiple peaks high in the East Bay mountain range.

-The mountain is entirely within the Park, which also encompasses many protected reserves, and is popular with hikers, mountain bikers, and sightseers.
+The Park encompasses many protected reserves, and is popular with hikers, mountain bikers, and sightseers.

 The views from the summit are impressive!
 The Sierra Nevada range is visible on clear days, as are no fewer than eight bridges, including the Bay Bridge and the world-famous iconic Golden Gate Bridge.